Stephen Ziliak: Renganomics and rap

 Ziliak's other contributions include a competitive learning game he calls renganomics.
 Renganomics is a combination of economic science with an ancient Japanese poetic form called renga.
 The idea is to create a spontaneous, collaboratively written poem about the economy and economic science in the form of linked classical haiku poems (5-7-5 sound counts) followed by two lines of 7 sounds (14 sounds for the couplet).
-The renga form, which gained the attention of Octavio Paz, is created by writing a verse and then passing the poem on to the next person in the circle, given a predetermined time constraint and stakes.
-The genre challenges notions of the spontaneous order and central planning alike, while allowing both policies to air ideas, desires, and complaints.
+The renga form is created by writing a verse and then passing the poem on to the next person in the circle, given a predetermined time constraint and stakes.
+It is supposed to challenge notions of the spontaneous order and central planning alike, while allowing both policies to air ideas, desires, and complaints.

-In May 2015 Ziliak produced with his students at Roosevelt University an economics rap video, "Fear the Economics Textbook (Story of the Next Crook)".
+In May 2015 Ziliak produced an economics rap video with his students at Roosevelt University, "Fear the Economics Textbook (Story of the Next Crook)".
 The video, featured in Inside Higher Ed, The National Review, Rethinking Economics and elsewhere, is in part a statement of Ziliak's pluralist and dialogical teaching philosophy and view of history, and at the same time a reply to the popular Keynes-Hayek rap videos.